Dakshin Dinajpur district: Religion

 Dakshin Dinajpur district has a majority Hindu population with over 73% people following Hinduism.
 Islam is the second-largest religion in the district with over 24% adherents.
 Christianity is followed by 1.48% of people.
 Muslims and Christians are almost entirely rural, and the urban population is nearly entirely Hindu.
 Muslims are a significant minority in Harirampur (49.00%) and Kushmandi (38.86%) CD blocks.

 Languages

 Bengali is the principal language of the district.
-The Bengali dialect of the region is variously known as Varendri or Dinajpuri.
+The main Bengali dialect of this region is variously known as Varendri Bengali or Dinajpuri Bengali.

 According to the 2011 census, 84.41% of the population spoke Bengali, 9.68% Santali, 1.31% Kurukh, 1.25% Sadri and 1.05% Hindi as their first language.